Where Results Matter

 Of the over 60 contractors owed in excess of $40 million, BYH partnered with a group of 15.
 Applying innovative fee sharing arrangements and contingent fee agreements, BYH successfully prosecuted the case for substantial recovery; other contractors—not represented by BYH—received little or no payment.

-Listen to what two clients involved in the Kenwood Towne Place litigation have to say about the zealous service they received from BYH, in spite of the tremendous odds against them, by clicking the videos below.
+Listen to what two clients involved in the Kenwood Towne Place litigation say about the zealous service they received from BYH, in spite of the tremendous odds against them.
+Just click the videos below.

 John Kraft Monroe Barnes